Skip to content

 Amazing couple captured at Spring Valley’s best wedding venue

-First contact with Briana and John before their Unique day
+First contact with Briana and John before their unique day

 First of all, let’s say that Briana and John are just an amazing couple and one of my favorites of the year.
-While John is charming and discreet, Briana has officially won the larger smile of the year, and her smile is also in her eyes when she looks at him.
+While John is charming and discreet, Briana has officially won the largest smile of the year, and her smile is also in her eyes when she looks at him.

 She is full of joy, has an infectious laugh, is smart, and appreciates all my bad jokes.
 What’s more, she has a kind of natural beauty and expresses patience and attention to others (I love her relationship with her nephews).
-She embodies the dream of many filmmakers, offering at the same time the spontaneity of a childlike and the beauty of a fatal woman when she stops laughing.
+She embodies the dream of many filmmakers, offering at the same time the spontaneity of a child and the beauty of a fatal woman when she stops laughing.

 Presentation of the Four Daughters Vineyard

+Located on HWY 63 at Spring Valley, MN, the Four Daughters vineyards offer 6 acres of vines and much more.
 While weddings usually take place outside, surrounded by grapes, it also has majestic hundred-year-old Minnesota Oak trees.
 You can enjoy those trees as a forest or in their simplicity on a clean lawn.

+Last but not least, the building itself.
+When you enter the vineyard, you stand in the restaurant; then you have a tasting room (where the cocktails also took place).
 A small windowless room is reserved for the bride and groom (serving as a bridal suite with a makeup table).
-Upstairs, a club-looking mezzanine is dedicated to the groom and groomsmen’s preparation.
+Upstairs, a club-like mezzanine is dedicated to the groom and groomsmen’s preparation.

 Finally, the main and larger room can handle up to 300 guests and has big windows.
 It’s decorated with a beautiful red wall, an outstanding shiny polished cemented floor, and, of course, charming oak barrels.
 It hosts your dinner and turns into the ballroom for the party.
+Along the entire length of the building stands a shaded patio that welcomes guests for cocktails and refreshments.

-Wedding Preparation for the Winery
+Wedding Preparation at the Winery

-Briana Just arrived with her bridal squad.
+After their winter engagement session at Oxbow Park in Rochester, MN, I was excited to meet Briana and John for their big day at the Four Daughters Winery.
+It was a sunny day with an immaculate blue sky!
+Briana just arrived with her bridal squad.
 They got ready in the tasting room, which is spacious with a lot of natural light coming from the big windows.
-The girls were a bit sites, like are every concerned woman.
+The girls were a bit excited, like every concerned woman.
 Kids were playing and having lots of fun.

+Then the groom arrived with his groomsmen to get ready.
 After tying the knot properly, it was time for the first look under the Minnesota Oak tree.

 Bridal Party, Family Photos and Rehearsal